-Autism is a lifelong developmental condition that affects how a person communicates with, and relates to, other people.
-It also affects how they make sense of the world around them.
-A different way of seeing the world in which we live.
+Autism is a lifelong developmental condition that affects how a person communicates with, and relates to, other people and the world around them.

-It is a lifelong spectrum condition that is generally identified in early childhood can also be identified and diagnosed in adulthood.
-People with autism often need extra support but are able to have a happy and fulfilling life.
+It is a spectrum condition, meaning that it can affect each person quite differently.
+It is generally identified in early childhood, but can also be identified and diagnosed in adulthood.
+Autistic people often need extra support but are able to enjoy a happy and fulfilling life.

 Here at Autism Together, we support over 400 adults with autism, and many more families with children on the autism spectrum, to do just that.

 Every autistic person is unique and how autism affects them will be unique too.
 Each person will have their particular strengths, along with areas where they might need support.
 That is why we take a person-centred approach at Autism Together, we appreciate that everyone’s needs are different.

 For example, some people with autism may need support with communication, some with sensory issues, others with diets, relationships or anxiety.

 Some individuals may have difficulties with social and emotional communication and interacting with people.
 Others may develop repetitive or restrictive patterns of behaviour.
 Some may be over-sensitive to sensory inputs, while others may be under-sensitive and seek out strong sensations.